humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

  :tags ["Clojure", "Consulting"]
 }

 I live in Taiwan and I can not find Clojure jobs here.
 Although the first legal gay wedding in Asia took place here, it seems that the real programming language innovation still needs some evangelists to spread it.
-Therefore, I decided to create Clojure job by myself in January this year: I had a chance to develop enterprise software for the LINE Taiwan, and I chose Clojure as my primary technical stack.
+Therefore, I decide to create Clojure job by myself.
+In January this year, I had a chance to develop enterprise software for the LINE Taiwan, and I chose Clojure as my primary technical stack.

-## I should discuss about technical stack even before we signed the contract.
+## Technical stack issues

-When I discussed with my client about this enterprise software solution, we focused on the problem domain.
-However, when I told my clients that I want to use Clojure, Datomic, and ClojureScript, my clients wanted to say no. They said a lot of cliches like they never hear Clojure before, difficult to find Clojure programmers.
-Finally, I made some compromises: I still used React with javascript in frontend, but I used Datomic and Clojure on backend.
-I proposed the reason that their business requirements have temporal queries which will be like a piece of cake for Datomic but very time-consuming for traditional relational databases.
+When I discussed with my clients about this enterprise software solution, we focused on the problem domain.
+However, when I told my clients that I want to use Clojure, Datomic, and ClojureScript, my clients said no. They said a lot of cliches like they never hear Clojure before, difficult to find Clojure programmers.
+Then, I made some compromises: I would use React with javascript in frontend but Clojure in backend with Datomic as database.
+For Clojure, I provided the reasons that the business requirements had temporal queries which were like a piece of cake for Datomic but very time-consuming for traditional relational databases.

 After developing this project for a while, I regretted that I did not insist on ClojureScript.
-I really spent some time on javascript boilerplate code, and the time spent did not bring any value to my clients.
+I really spent a lot of time on javascript boilerplate code, and the time spent did not bring any value to my clients.

 ## A very simple user login is good enough for a small group of users

-The enterprise software solution needs to be an on-premise solution, installed on the private network at LINE offices.
-There will be about 30 users login everyday to use this software.
+The enterprise software solution needed to be an on-premise solution, installed on the private network at LINE offices.
+There are about 30 users login everyday to use this software.
 At the beginning, I thought three different ways to solve the user login problems:

 1. Single signed-on with other enterprise software in LINE
 2. Leverage third party Authorization service